Sustainability / Governance Information Security / Information Management

 Countermeasure Policies Regarding Information Security

 As we manage more information system assets, including enhancements to the teleworking environment for realizing diverse work styles and the introduction of AI and IoT technologies for raising productivity, we face an increasing number of sophisticated cyberattacks and other such factors that may cause information security incidents.
-Daicel is implementing the following measures to maintain the status of compliance with the rules laid out in our Basic Policies amid continuously changing internal and external circumstances.
+Daicel is implementing the following measures to maintain the status of compliance with the rules laid out in our Basic Policies amid continuously changing internal and external circumstances, with information from public external organizations and cooperation from security companies.

 *Instead of a Plan, Do, Check, and Act (PDCA) cycle, the most widely known approach to continuous improvement, Daicel has adopted a CAPD improvement cycle to avoid the risk of overlooking crucial facts and realities that often lie hidden in the initial planning stage.